spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

 ![SCDF autoscaling scaleout alert](images/SCDF-autoscaling-scaleout-alert.png)

-in result 3 additional transform instances are added:
+This results in three additional transform instances being added:

 ![SCDF autoscaling adding 3 instances](images/SCDF-autoscaling-adding-4-instances.png)

-with the help of the additional instances of the `log` sink the entire data pipeline catches up to match with the `time` source's production rate:
+With the help of the additional instances of the `log` sink, the entire data pipeline catches up to match the `time` source's production rate:

 ![SCDF autoscaling stream catches up](images/SCDF-autoscaling-stream-catchup.png)

-### Reduce data pipeline load
+### Reduce a Data Pipeline Load

-If we reduce the source's data production rate back to the original rate (i.e., `1 msg/s`):
+Suppose we reduce the time source's data production rate back to the original rate (that is, `1 msg/s`):

 ```shell
 stream update --name scaletest --properties "app.time.trigger.time-unit=MILLISECONDS"
 ```

-The extra `transform` processor instances aren't altering the overall throughput rate anymore.
+The extra `transform` processor instances no longer alter the overall throughput rate.
-Eventually the rate difference becomes zero and the `ZeroThroughputDifference` alert is fired.
-The alert in turn triggers a scale-in action and the extra instances can be scaled back in:
+Eventually, the rate difference becomes zero and the `ZeroThroughputDifference` alert is fired.
+This alert, in turn, triggers a scale-in action, and the extra instances can be scaled back in:

 ![SCDF autoscaling scale-in alert](images/scdf-autoscaling-scale-in-alert.png)

-With a single `transform` instance the throughput of the entire data pipeline is normalized back to `~1 msg/s`.
+With a single `transform` instance, the throughput of the entire data pipeline is normalized back to `~1 msg/s`.